Coordinate the requested changes to art for an online environment

 The purpose of this Issue is not to do the work.
 Relevant Issues in the art project should be created for that, and some have already been created.
 The purpose of this Issue is to work with the art team to describe the issues and answer questions (as needed) and integrate the art changes into artdaq (when they become available).

-#1 Updated by Kurt Biery about 5 years ago
+#1 Updated by Kurt Biery over 5 years ago

 - Estimated time changed from 80.00 h to 100.00 h

 Another issue to be added to the list: during our discussions about how to avoid problems when an online monitoring module throws an exception, it was suggested that it might be possible to configure art to suppress exceptions from specified modules (and leave the default behavior for other modules.
 We should look into this.